elayer/Amazon-Computer-Project/README.md

 **I also think there are still outliers that may throw off some predictions since even products with the same base specs could have varying prices due to some other factors we can't capture with the data at hand.
 I could choose to return to the data itself and remove any outliers from records with similar specs across the board yet differ in price greatly.
 See production example for further understanding.**

 In terms of model building, perhaps some advanced regression methods such as stacking or blending methods could enhance the model beyond the metrics currently obtained.
-Also, since there are many binary attributes making the data very sparse as well as the size of the dataset not being too large, trying an SVM could be a well-suited algorithm for this project.
+Also, since there are many binary attributes making the data very sparse as well as the size of the dataset not being too large, trying an SVM could be a well-suited algorithm for this project, or a linear model with polynomial features.
+As it currently stands, using an ensemble tree based method won't be able to extrapolate new values if we use unseen combinations of variables when making predictions.

-We also could juxtapose the other models with mock predictions made with the Flask application.
-Even though the regression models obtained lower r2 scores, they could still be more viable models, particularly the ones with regularization.

 Having more data alone I believe would greatly improve the model as well, as well as changing the train test split proportion to allow for more data to train with since we only have so many records.